What Happens If Both Parents Die Without A Will?

-For parents of minors, a Will is especially important, because it states who you appoint to take care of your minor children (your “guardians”.)
+For parents of minors, a Will is especially important, because it is an opportunity to state who you appoint to take care of your minor children (your “guardians”.)

 What happens to children when parents die without a Will?

-If you and your children’s other legal guardian or spouse pass away before your kids reach the age of majority, they’ll need another guardian.
+If you and your children’s other legal guardian (oftentimes, a spouse) pass away before your kids reach the age of majority, they’ll need a guardian for when you're gone.
 When you don’t have a Will, you’re leaving it up to the court to make the final decision on a guardian for you without the benefit of choosing a family member you trust or even knowing who you think should be placed in this role.

 A family member will usually step up and apply for custody, and that’s when the court will decide if that person is fit to be a guardian.
 If multiple family members or other people apply for custody, the court will weigh its decision based on:

 Their financial status